boysers/foodeliveries/README.md

 The application is a food delivery service, the data is hardcoded to avoid having to launch an API.
 The website is for demonstration purposes and is not made to be in production.

 What took me the most time was finding a good "folder structure", coming from Angular which is a complete modern platform that has its own folder structure and provides all the necessary libraries to make a good OPA.
-It was a challenge 🥲
+It was a challenge 🥲.

 Initially I launched the project with `create-react-app`, but I found myself very quickly limited by the configuration and the build speed.
 I needed a fully configurable environment for eslint, prettier, testing libraries (vitest and react testing library) and directory aliases for module imports.
 That's why I migrated to `vite`.

-The main packages to use are vite, vitest, typescript, react, react router dom, @mui, @testing-library/react, eslint and prettier
+The main packages to use are vite, vitest, typescript, react, react router dom, @mui, @testing-library/react, eslint and prettier.